rahghoo/python-flask-app/README.md

 sh -x deploy-to-microk8s.sh
 ```

-The script runs the below steps:
+The script runs the below steps:Local deployment status from k8's dashboard
  - Build Docker Image
  - Load the Docker Image into microk8s
  - Create namespaces if not exist